ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #a3842c'>Example app using Next.js 13 server components:** [https://tx.shadcn.com/]

 ## Overview Next.js with App Router

+### Experiment: Manual SSR With React DOM + Node.js

+`npm i -D @babel/core @babel/preset-env @babel/preset-react @babel/register`
+`npm i react react-dom`

+**<span style='color: #9e5231'>Error:** Our buttons and all JavaScript code is not working and so that's exactly the big issue with server side rendered React, which again simply renders the whole thing as HTML or basically just as a string, but that JavaScript will of course not be there.

+To solve this, we need the another aspect of server-side rendering: **hydration**.
 <!---
 [comment]: it works with text, you can rename it how you want